BlueStamp-Engineering-2022/Aman_BSE_Project/index.md

 # Starter Project

 My starter project was a motor powered by a motor controller.
 It was controlled via an Arduino.
 A motion sensor gave the input for when to move.
 For example when I moved my hand in front of the sensor, the motor spun for 5 seconds and stopped.
 I wasted a lot of time troublehshooting because the motor controller turned out to be dead.
 I enjoyed testing and coding it.
 I look forward to my intensive project.
-You can watch an indepth explanation in the video down below.
+You can watch an in depth explanation in the video down below.

 [![Starter Project](https://i3.ytimg.com/vi/lcGB89pQ1Dg/hqdefault.jpg)](https://www.youtube.com/watch?v=lcGB89pQ1Dg "Starter Project")